Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.reddit.com/r/interiordecorating/comments/1k9h6b0/foyer_ideas/

-Cherry wood floors add warmth against cream walls, while the black console table on the right provides contrast.
-The decorative wall medallions create vertical interest without requiring floor space.
-Notice the bowl-shaped pendant fixture centered in the space—it provides ambient lighting without hanging too low for taller people.
+Cherry wood floors add warmth.
+A black console table provides contrast.
+Decorative wall medallions create vertical interest without eating up floor space.
+And a bowl-shaped pendant fixture handles ambient lighting without hanging so low it becomes a forehead hazard.

 Slim Storage Solution with Moroccan Tile